Jerry González: The Fort Apache Band

-In 1979, González published his first album as a leader: Ya yo me curé.
+In 1980, González published his first album as a leader: Ya yo me curé.
 Soon he formed his best-known group, The Fort Apache Band, which included his brother Andy and Kenny Kirkland, Sonny Fortune, Nicky Marrero, Milton Cardona, Papo Vázquez, Wilfredo Velez and the late Jorge Dalto.
 The ensembles' first two albums were recorded live at European jazz festivals, The River is Deep in 1982 in Berlin and Obatalá in 1988 in Zurich.

 These were followed by their hit album, Rumba Para Monk, in 1988, earning them recognition from the French Academie du Jazz with the Jazz Record of the Year award.
 This was the record that caught the ears of the jazz community, and is still considered a stellar project.
 After that, the 15 member band was compressed into a sextet: Larry Willis (piano), Andy González (bass), Steve Berrios (drums) and Carter Jefferson (saxophone) and Joe Ford (saxophone).

 González and the band subsequently released Earthdance (Sunnyside, 1990) and Moliendo Café (Sunnyside, 1991).
 These albums again demonstrated the band's ability to play Latin inspired jazz with genuine sensitivity and virtuosity.
 After Moliendo Café, Carter Jefferson died and was replaced by John Stubblefield.
 They then released Crossroads in 1994 and Pensativo in 1995, each of which earned them Grammy nominations.
-The ensemble was awarded The Beyond Group of the Year by both Down Beat Magazine reader's and critic's polls in 1995 and 1996.
+The ensemble was awarded The Beyond Group of the Year by both DownBeat magazine reader's and critic's polls in 1995 and 1996.

 González and group continued their creations on the 1996 album Fire Dance, recorded live at Blues Alley, and featuring interpretations of Thelonious Monk songs Let's Call This and Ugly Beauty, as well as original compositions.
 Their efforts were celebrated by winning a score of awards, including Best Jazz Group in Playboy Magazine's Readers Poll for 1997.
 In 1998 they swept the Latin Jazz category at the New York Jazz Awards, winning both the Industry and Journalist Polls.
-In 1999 the group scored big with the critics and readers polls for Beyond Group of The Year in Down Beat Magazine.
+In 1999, the group scored big with the critics and readers polls for Beyond Group of The Year in DownBeat magazine.

 Jerry González & the Fort Apache Band offered a tribute to Art Blakey and the Jazz Messengers on their 2005 release Rumba Buhaina.
 That was their first record as a quintet, without John Stubblefield, who died in 2005.

 In 2008, the Heineken Festival paid tribute to Jerry González and his brother Andy, the first Puerto Ricans to be honored by the Heineken Festival.
 In October 2011, the Grammy awarded Arturo O'Farrill's Afro Latin Jazz Orchestra paid tribute to Jerry and Andy at the Symphony Space Theater.